NikolasEnt/AI-project-template/README.md

 ```

 The container has the project root directory mounted to `/workdir`,
-so all the local files can be accessed in the folder from within the container.
+so all the local files can be accessed in the directory from within the container.
 Files saved
 inside `/workdir` will be saved in the project root directory of the host machine.

 It is a good practice to develop inside the container with one's favorite IDE